 Respiratory: Bronchitis (5%)

-<1% (Limited to important or life-threatening): Asthma-related death, depression of ST segment on ECG, flattened T wave on ECG, hypersensitivity reaction (includes angioedema), hypokalemia (transient), increased serum glucose (high doses), increased diastolic blood pressure, increased pulse, increased systolic blood pressure, malignant neoplasm of lung, paradoxical bronchospasm, pneumonia, prolonged Q-T interval on ECG, rhinorrhea, upper respiratory tract infection
+<1%, postmarketing and/or case reports: Asthma-related death, constipation, cough, depression of ST segment on ECG, diarrhea, dizziness, fever, flattened T wave on ECG, hypersensitivity reaction (includes angioedema), hypokalemia (transient), increased serum glucose (high doses), increased diastolic blood pressure, increased pulse, increased systolic blood pressure, malignant neoplasm of lung, paradoxical bronchospasm, pneumonia, prolonged QT interval on ECG, rhinorrhea, upper respiratory tract infection

 Concerns related to adverse effects:

-• Bronchospasm: Rarely, paradoxical, life-threatening bronchospasm may occur with use of inhaled beta-2 agonists; this reaction should be distinguished from inadequate response.
+• Bronchospasm: Paradoxical bronchospasm that may be life-threatening may occur with use of inhaled beta-2 agonists; this reaction should be distinguished from inadequate response.
 Discontinue medication immediately if paradoxical bronchospasm occurs and institute alternative therapy.

-• Hypersensitivity: Hypersensitivity reactions, including angioedema, may occur; discontinue therapy if patient develops an allergic reaction.
+• Hypersensitivity: Immediate hypersensitivity reactions, including angioedema, may occur; discontinue therapy if patient develops an allergic reaction.

-• Cardiovascular disease: Use with caution in patients with cardiovascular disease (arrhythmia, coronary insufficiency, hypertension, or HF); beta-agonists may cause elevation in blood pressure and heart rate.
-Beta2-agonists may also produce electrocardiogram (ECG) changes (eg, T-wave flattening, QTc prolongation, ST segment depression).
+• Cardiovascular disease: Use with caution in patients with cardiovascular disease (arrhythmia, coronary insufficiency, hypertension, or hypertrophic obstructive cardiomyopathy); beta-agonists may cause elevation in blood pressure and heart rate.
+Beta-2 agonists may also produce electrocardiogram (ECG) changes (eg, T-wave flattening, QTc prolongation, ST segment depression).

 • Hyperthyroidism: Use with caution in patients with hyperthyroidism; may stimulate thyroid activity.